andrejpk/ai-coding-demo1/README.md

 ## Overview

-ai-coding-demo1 is a modern Next.js project that leverages Next.js, React, Tailwind CSS, and several other libraries to provide a robust and enjoyable development experience.
-This project started as a create-next-app template and has evolved to focus on clarity, documentation, and developer productivity.
+The ai-coding project is a comprehensive application designed to automate Kubernetes DevOps tasks through an intuitive user interface.
+The system features a split navigation UI, with a file or cluster explorer on the left, a central area for managing clusters or source files, and a change window on the right for interacting with the LLM/AI agent.
+This design facilitates efficient and modern DevOps workflows, catering to developers who prefer a sleek and dark mode interface.
+The project has evolved to prioritize clarity, documentation, and developer productivity, aligning with the high-level vision of streamlining Kubernetes operations.

 ## Quick Start